 Until 2022, residential solar owners can choose between net metering and the VDER Value Stack Tariff.
 Large commercial systems, however, will have to use the Value Stack program.

-For solar owners who are grandfathered into net metering, excess credits for non-residential solar producers can be carried over indefinitely.
+Excess credits for non-residential solar producers can be carried over indefinitely for solar owners who are grandfathered into net metering.
 Excess credits from residential producers will be compensated based on the generation rate, which is less than the retail rate associated with the net metering credit.

-All that said, the VDER Value Stack Tariff compensation method or the CBC will not have a significant impact on the financial return of solar investments in New York.
+All that said, the VDER Value Stack Tariff compensation method or the CBC will not significantly impact the financial return of solar investments in New York.

 Solar generating capacity is capped at 25 kW for residential, 100 kW for farmers, and 2 MW for non-residential.